beckn/missions/starter_kit_new/seeker_platform_journey.md

 - map that data to the Beckn schema for each message.
 - similarly map the Beckn schema from response to extract the data we need

-To help you with this task, the community and network will release implmentation guide for various domains, use cases and networks.
+To help you with this task, the community and network facilitator will release implmentation guide for various domains, use cases and networks.
 Choose the right implementation guide for your case before proceeding further.

 The implementation guide will contain the following sections: